-Thanks to our calculations, we now know that, if we want to build our 1000-feet-long, 10-feet-high fence, we will need to buy:
+Thanks to our calculations, we now know that if we want to build our 1000-feet-long, 10-feet-high fence, we will need to buy the following:

 A tip for buying fencing materials

 Even professional construction workers are bound to make mistakes sometimes.
 After all, we are only human.
 Always keep a mistake margin in mind.
-It is generally recommended to buy about 10% more fencing materials than you actually need, in case you need to correct a mistake.
+It is generally recommended to buy about 10% more fencing materials than you actually need in case you need to correct a mistake.
 If your fence ends up perfect on the first try, the additional materials won't go waste anyway - you will have them ready for any future repairs.
-If you need help calculating the extra 10% of fencing materials needed, you can use our percentage calculator.

 Why have a privacy fence around your property?